xperiandri/FastString/README.md

 StringView is a struct to reduce allocations further.

-## utf8
+## Utf8String

 The world has largely settled on UTF8 as the standard string format.
 Why transcode to UTF16 and back constantly?

-The `utf8` struct aims for `System.String` parity, but using UTF8 as the encoding.
+The `Utf8String` struct aims for `System.String` parity, but using UTF8 as the encoding.
 Like StringView, it allocates as little as possible.

 Its allied types are:
-* `Utf8Enumerator`: iterate through Unicode codepoints in a utf8 string.
+* `Utf8Enumerator`: iterate through Unicode codepoints in a Utf8String.
-* `ReverseUtf8Enumerator`: iterate through Unicode codepoints in a utf8 string, backwards.
+* `ReverseUtf8Enumerator`: iterate through Unicode codepoints in a Utf8String, backwards.
 * `Utf8Builder`: like StringBuilder, but for UTF8.
 * `Utf8Writer`: like StringBuilder, but for UTF8 and writing to a Stream that you provide.

-The **major caveat** when working with `utf8`: if you forge a `utf8` instance from a mutable byte buffer, you **must** clone it before altering the buffer.
+The **major caveat** when working with `Utf8String`: if you forge a `Utf8String` instance from a mutable byte buffer, you **must** clone it before altering the buffer.
 Since it doesn't copy the data by default, changes in the underlying buffer are changes in the string!